John Macrossan

 John Murtagh Macrossan (1832 – 30 March 1891) was an Australian politician of the late 19th century in the parliament of Queensland.

 Early and parliamentary life

-Macrossan was born in Donegal, Ireland.
+Macrossan was born in County Donegal, Ireland.
 He moved to the colony of Victoria at the age of 21 to work on the gold diggings.
-Twelve years later he moved to North Queensland where he became well known among the miners in 1873 was elected a member of the Queensland Legislative Assembly for the Kennedy electoral district.
+Twelve years later he moved to North Queensland where he became well known among the miners.
+In 1873 he organised the Ravenswood Miners Protection Association.

+In 1873, was elected a member of the Queensland Legislative Assembly for the Kennedy electoral district.
 He championed the causes of regulation of the mining industry and Separatism of North Queensland as a separate colony.
 From January 1879 he was member for Townsville and secretary for public works and for mines in the first and second McIlwraith Ministries.
 In January 1890 Macrossan became the Colonial Secretary in the Morehead government.

 Mining

 In the first McIlwraith Ministry, Macrossan successfully introduced the first mining regulations in Queensland on his third attempt in 1881.
 In 1889 Macrossan expanded upon this success by introducing new regulations which included provisions for a system of inspections by representatives of the miners.